fbpx

 Buying at auction can be exciting but also intimidating.
 Much like your year 5 school production, knowing what to do and when to do it will help you feel more excited and less stressed.
 So read on and bust those auction jitters.

 • A pre-approval is issued and presented to you.
-This is usually 5-7 days after submission.
+This should be 5-7 days after submission.

 Start Shopping:

-• Tick off all conditions on the pre-approval prior to auction day.
-The only exception will be the condition of a signed sale and purchase agreement.
-This condition can’t be met until after the auction.
-Instead, ask the bank to confirm they are happy with the details in the unsigned sale and purchase agreement.
+• Tick off all conditions on the pre-approval.
+The last remaining condition will be the bank seeing a signed Sale and Purchase.
+This can’t happen until after the Auction but you need the bank to confirm they are happy with the Sale and Purchase as it is before the Auction.

 Some Auction Terminology

-• Send the signed sale and purchase agreement to your Mortgage Lab mortgage broker immediately.
-Once you have done this, your broker will begin to negotiate interest rates for you.
+• Send the signed Sale and Purchase to your Mortgage Adviser immediately.
+Once you have done this, your Adviser will begin to negotiate interest rates for you.

-• Meet your Mortgage Lab mortgage broker and discuss the best structure for your mortgage.
-Documents will be sent to your solicitor by the bank (or mortgage lender) within a couple of days.
+• Meet your Mortgage Adviser and discuss the best structure for your mortgage.
+Documents will be sent to your Solicitor by the bank within a couple of days.

-• The bank will arrange for you to come in and open all the related bank accounts.
+• The bank will call you and arrange for you to come in and open all the bank accounts

-• Your solicitor will arrange for you to come in and sign the documents.
+• Your Solicitor will call you and arrange for you to come in and sign the documents.

 Settlement Day:

-• Your solicitor will let you know when the money has been transferred.
+• Your Solicitor will let you know when you the money has been transferred.
 You can collect the keys as soon as this has happened.

 Mortgage Lab’s mission is to be the digital town square for financial decision-makers to gain knowledge about their current and future mortgage.
 Follow us on Facebook and LinkedIn or subscribe to our newsletter to be notified of our latest articles.